keboola/developers-docs/extend/docker/running.md

 ## Running Registered Docker Extension
-Already [registered](/extend/registration/) Docker extensions have been assigned their *component ID* (in the form of *vendor.componentName*, e.g. *keboola.docs-docker-example-parameters*).
+Already [registered](/extend/registration/) Docker extensions have been assigned their *component ID* (in the form of *vendor.componentName*, e.g., *keboola.docs-docker-example-parameters*).
 To get the sample data for a registered component, use the [input data](/extend/common-interface/sandbox/#input-data-api-call) API call.
 In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job), either specify the full configuration (using the `configData` node) or refer to an existing configuration of the component (using the `config` node).
 See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba).

-The request URL is, e.g., `https://syrup.keboola.com/docker/keboola.docs-docker-example-parameters/input where `keboola.docs-docker-example-parameters` must be replaced with your component ID.
+The request URL is, e.g., `https://syrup.keboola.com/docker/keboola.docs-docker-example-parameters/input, where `keboola.docs-docker-example-parameters` must be replaced with your component ID.

 To run the component, use the command line.
 For example: